-The pork tenderloin is a great cut of meat, very tender and very flavorful.
+The pork loin roast is a great cut of meat, very tender and very flavorful.
+It’s not as coveted as the more expensive pork tenderloin, but it is still plenty tender and you can’t beat the price.
 I love cooking with it, especially because it feeds my family of five fairly cheaply!

 Now, don’t be intimidated when you hear the word “cutlet.”
 All you are doing is taking your 1/2-inch thick cut of meat, wrapping it with plastic wrap and whacking it with the flat side of your meat mallet.
 You don’t want to beat it to a second death, otherwise you are shredding your meat.
 You just want a nice flat piece of meat that’s evenly 1/4-inch thick.